Joanne Wood: The Ultimate Fighter

-On 11 December 2013, it was announced that Wood was signed by the UFC along with ten other strawweight fighters to compete on season 20 of The Ultimate Fighter, which will crown the first-ever UFC women's strawweight champion.
+On 11 December 2013, it was announced that Wood was signed by the UFC along with ten other strawweight fighters to compete on season 20 of The Ultimate Fighter, which would crown the first-ever UFC women's strawweight champion.
 She defeated Emily Kagan by majority decision after two rounds to advance to the quarterfinals.
 She was defeated by Rose Namajunas in the quarterfinals via kimura in the second round.
 Despite her loss in the semifinal round fight, Wood was awarded a $25,000 Fight of the Season bonus for this bout.

 After TUF

 Wood's first fight after The Ultimate Fighter was against Seo Hee Ham at The Ultimate Fighter: A Champion Will Be Crowned Finale on 12 December 2014.
 She won the fight by unanimous decision.

 Wood faced promotional newcomer Maryna Moroz on 11 April 2015 at UFC Fight Night 64.
 She lost the fight as she was quickly submitted via armbar in the first round, making this the first official loss on her professional record.

 Wood's next fight was expected to be against Bec Rawlings at UFC Fight Night 72 on 18 July 2015.
 However, Rawlings pulled out of the bout due to an injury and was replaced by promotional newcomer Cortney Casey.
 After being rocked by punches and nearly finished in the first round, she rallied back to win the next two rounds to earn a unanimous decision victory.

 Wood was expected to face Paige VanZant on 10 December 2015 at UFC Fight Night 80.
 However, Wood was pulled from the fight on 28 October and replaced by Rose Namajunas.